-A new puppy is an exciting time for any household and he or she is certain to turn life upside down for a few weeks!
+A new puppy is an exciting time for any household, and he or she is certain to turn life upside down for a few weeks!
 The decision to live with a dog is not one to enter into lightly and we are sure you will have considered it for some time.
-Regardless of the breed of dog from Great Danes to Chihuahuas, they will all have some basic requirements especially with respect to the amount of time and attention you can devote to them.
-Most dogs will require two good walks a day of approximately one hour and will need two good meals a day.
+Regardless of the breed of dog from Great Danes to Chihuahuas, they will all have some basic requirements, especially with respect to the amount of time and attention you can devote to them.
+Most dogs will require two good walks a day of approximately one hour and will need two good meals a day when they are adults.

 Meet the Parents

 When looking for a new puppy we advise that you meet the bitch and if possible the dog.
 There are many respectable breeders especially in the Kennel club but do take care, buying a pedigree dog from a registered breeder is absolutely no guarantee of health or temperament.
 The best places to find a puppy or an adult dog include reputable breeders, individual pet owners or rescue centres.
 Rescue homes such as Battersea Dogs Home, The Dogs Trust and RSPCA may have the perfect dog for you.
 There are usually stringent rules put in place by the re-homing centre over where their dogs can go.
 Although many of these dogs are no longer puppies there are great dogs of all shapes and sizes in desperate need of a loving home which might make a perfect addition to your family.
 Be careful not too purchase a puppy from a puppy farm - a reluctance to show the mother and meeting away from the usual home can be warning signs.
 To decide on which dog you want read about their characteristics and needs, talk to local dog walkers and contact the breed society.

 We are happy to do a free initial puppy check at whatever age you get your puppy.
 We will give him or her a good examination and make sure that they are healthy.
 At the same time, we can discuss any aspect of their health, from nutrition to neutering, vaccinations and parasites to play time!